Skip to Main Content

 Discuss return to school with the care team

-As soon as you know that your child will need medicines at school, meet with school administrators.
-Be sure you understand the school policies and requirements.
+As soon as you know that your child will need medicine at school, meet with the school staff.
+Make sure that you discuss:

 Questions to ask about school medication policies